waycrate/waycrate.github.io/outreach/gsoc/2024/idea-list.md

 The current SWHKD parser has been hand-rolled.
 The parser has poor error messages and a host of bugs breaking valid usecases, culminating in bad user experience.

 With the goal of improving user experience and bug fixing, this idea plans to introduce a new parser with robust DSL rules by defining a formal grammar.

+### Expected Outcomes

+- Create a new parser with proper parsing techniques
+- Create EBNF grammar for the configuration language
+- Write comprehensive unit tests for the new parser